 SKUs: SKUs or Stock Keeping Units are alphanumeric codes used to differentiate between products.
 To illustrate better, consider that you’re selling a large leather jacket for women.
 Now the SKU for this product may be 01-F-JA-LE-L, where:

 - F – Female

 - Optimum inventory levels: Identify specific products and control the chances of stockouts and inventory overflow.

 - Regulating inventory: An articulate SKU structure can aid employees in picking the right products more quickly, which can, in turn, expedite the delivery process.

 - Stock replenishment: Defining SKUs can help you track stock more effectively.
 Setting low stock alerts using SKUs will help you prevent stock shortages.

 In some cases, eBay does not allow sellers to use the same SKU for multiple listings.
 But sellers want to sell the same product in more than 1 listing.
 They may try multiple price combinations, new keywords in the title for SEO, ranking the same item in multiple categories, or A/B testing images.
 So, they have to assign 2 different SKUs to the 2 listings.

-Sumtracker enables you to assign the same SKU to multiple listings.
+Sumtracker enables you to define that inventory of SKU1 is dependent on inventory on that of SKU2.
 So when the inventory of SKU1 = the inventory of SKU2, you only need to manage the inventory of SKU1, and SKU2 will be synced automatically, saving you a ton of precious time.

 You can perform A/B tests on promotions, product descriptions, and pictures – identify what sells and maximize your profits with Sumtracker.